natarajan-chidambaram/RABBIT/README.md

 ## Usage
 To execute **RABBIT**, you need to provide a *GitHub personal access token* (API key).
 You can follow the instructions [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to obtain such a token.

-You can execute the tool with all default parameters by running `rabbit <LOGIN_NAME> --key <APIKEY>`.
+You can execute the tool with all default parameters by running `rabbit <LOGIN_NAME>`.

 Here is the list of parameters:

 `<LOGIN_NAME>`            **Any number of positional arguments specifying the login names of the accounts that need to be predicted.**
-> Example: $ rabbit natarajan-chidambaram tommens --key token
+> Example: $ rabbit natarajan-chidambaram tommens

 `--input-file <path/to/loginnames.txt>`            **A text input file with the login names (one name per line) of the accounts that need to  be predicted.**
-> Example: $ rabbit --input-file logins.txt --key token
+> Example: $ rabbit --input-file logins.txt

 _Either the positional argument `<LOGIN_NAME>` or `--input-file` is mandatory.
 In case both are given, then the accounts given with `--input-file` will be processed after the accounts given as positional arguments have been processed._

-`--key <APIKEY>` 			**GitHub personal access token (key) required to extract events from the GitHub Events API.**
+`--key <APIKEY>` 			**GitHub personal access token (key) to extract events from the GitHub Events API.**
+_Note: APIKEY (--key) is mandatory if more than 15 queries are required to be made per hour_
 > Example: $ rabbit --input-file logins.txt --key token

 _This parameter is mandatory and you can obtain an access token as described earlier_

 `--min-events <MIN_EVENTS>` 		**Minimum number of events that are required to make a prediction.**
-> Example: $ rabbit --input-file logins.txt --key token --min-events 10
+> Example: $ rabbit --input-file logins.txt --min-events 10

 _The default minimum number of events is 5._

 `--min-confidence <MIN_CONFIDENCE>` 		**Minimum confidence on prediction to stop further querying.**
-> Example: $ rabbit --input-file logins.txt --key token --min-confidence 0.5
+> Example: $ rabbit --input-file logins.txt --min-confidence 0.5

 _The default minimum confidence is 1.0_

 `--max-queries <NUM_QUERIES>` 		**Maximum number of queries that will be made to the GitHub Events API for each account.**
-> Example: $ rabbit --input-file logins.txt --key token --queries 2
+> Example: $ rabbit --input-file logins.txt --queries 2

 _The default number of queries is 3, allowed values are 1, 2 or 3._

 `--verbose`              		**Report the #events, #activities and values of the features that were used to make a prediction.**
-> Example: $ rabbit --input-file logins.txt --key token --verbose
+> Example: $ rabbit --input-file logins.txt --verbose

 _The default value is False._

 `--json <FILE_NAME.json>`                	**Outputs the result in json format.**
-> Example: $ rabbit --input-file logins.txt --key token --json output.json
+> Example: $ rabbit --input-file logins.txt --json output.json

 `--csv <FILE_NAME.csv>`                		**Saves the result in comma-separated values (csv) format.**